scala/scala3/docs/docs/reference/experimental/canthrow.md

 But there is a way to avoid the ceremony.
 Instead of concentrating on possible _effects_ such as "this code might throw an exception", concentrate on _capabilities_ such as "this code needs the capability to throw an exception".
 From a standpoint of expressiveness this is quite similar.
 But capabilities can be expressed as parameters whereas traditionally effects are expressed as some addition to result values.
 It turns out that this can make a big difference!

-Going to the root of the word _capability_, it means "being _able_ to do something", so the "cap" prefix is really just a filler.
-Following Conor McBride, we will use the name _ability_ from now on.

-## The CanThrow Ability
+## The CanThrow Cabability

-In the _effects as abilities_ model, an effect is expressed as an (implicit) parameter of a certain type.
+In the _effects as capabilities_ model, an effect is expressed as an (implicit) parameter of a certain type.
 For exceptions we would expect parameters of type
 `CanThrow[E]` where `E` stands for the exception that can be thrown.
 Here is the definition of `CanThrow`:
 ```scala
 erased class CanThrow[-E <: Exception]
 ```
 This shows another experimental Scala feature: [erased definitions](./erased-defs).
 Roughly speaking, values of an erased class do not generate runtime code; they are erased before code generation.
-This means that all `CanThrow` abilities are compile-time only artifacts; they do not have a runtime footprint.
+This means that all `CanThrow` capabilities are compile-time only artifacts; they do not have a runtime footprint.

-Now, if the compiler sees a `throw Exc()` construct where `Exc` is a checked exception, it will check that there is an ability of type `CanThrow[Exc]` that can be summoned as a given.
+Now, if the compiler sees a `throw Exc()` construct where `Exc` is a checked exception, it will check that there is a capability of type `CanThrow[Exc]` that can be summoned as a given.
 It's a compile-time error if that's not the case.

-How can the ability be produced?
+How can the capability be produced?
 There are several possibilities:

-Most often, the ability is produced by having a using clause `(using CanThrow[Exc])` in some enclosing scope.
+Most often, the capability is produced by having a using clause `(using CanThrow[Exc])` in some enclosing scope.
 This roughly corresponds to a `throws` clause in Java.
 The analogy is even stronger since alongside `CanThrow` there is also the following type alias defined in the `scala` package:
 ```scala
 infix type $throws[R, +E <: Exception] = CanThrow[E] ?=> R